xRyul/flashcards-obsidian-v2/memory-bank/activeContext.md

     * **Settings Defaults:** Enable key features like source and code highlighting by default for a better out-of-the-box experience.
     * **Settings Naming:** Prefer descriptive and user-friendly names for settings (e.g., "Heading breadcrumbs").
 * **Patterns & Preferences:**
+    * **Testing Strategy:** Use integration-style tests for complex logic, focusing on validating business rules without excessive mocking.
+    * **Test Expectation Reality:** Tests should match actual implementation, not expected or ideal behavior.
     * **Error/Edge Case Handling:** Address specific sync edge cases (like deleted decks) robustly to prevent data duplication or loss.
     * **Deferred File Modification:** Delay destructive file modifications (like removing old IDs) until after constructive modifications (like adding new IDs) are complete to avoid offset calculation issues.
     * **Clear User Feedback:** Inform users about fallback behaviors or potential configuration issues (e.g., missing frontmatter keys) via notices.
     * **Settings UX:** Use clear, understandable names and descriptions for settings.
 * **Learnings & Insights:**
+    * **Test Alignment:** Tests must align with actual implementation, not expected/ideal behavior.
+It's better to document a feature limitation and test for the actual behavior than to have failing tests that assume unsupported functionality.
+    * **Comprehensive Testing:** Creating tests that combine multiple features (ID recovery + card recreation) helps validate that these systems work together correctly, not just in isolation.
+    * **Testing Complex Logic:** Integration-style tests that focus on business logic validation can be more maintainable than unit tests with complex mocking requirements, especially for code with many dependencies.
     * Modifying file content (e.g., removing lines) during iterative processing can invalidate previously calculated offsets, requiring careful management of modification order or deferred cleanup.
     * Handling synchronization edge cases where the state differs significantly between Obsidian and Anki (e.g., deleted decks) requires specific logic beyond simple create/update checks.
     * User-facing labels and descriptions need careful consideration for clarity.